erkac/f5-demo-lab/F5-CLI/README.md

 1. Console
   * Login as root, set the password
   * `# config` -> set the **static IP** and **Default GW**
-  * `# tmsh modify sys global-settings mgmt-dhcp disabled` -> disable the dhcp on the mgmt interface
+  * `# tmsh modify sys global-settings mgmt-dhcp disabled` -> disable the DHCP on the MGMT interface

 2. Change the admin password
   * via WebUI -> Login as admin, set the new password